Last updated: August 8th, 2021

-Some additional immigration related information may be collected to help the job seeker and employer identify the eligibility and opportunities available to secure a qualified candidate.
+Some additional immigration related information may be collected to help the job-seeker and employer identify the eligibility and opportunities available to secure a qualified job-seeker.
 Such information may include residency status in Canada, country of residence, Official language testing results, Educational Credential Assessment results etc.

 The platform uses the data to

 - create and verify an account;

 - provide relevant search results and job recommendations;